Homemade Chicken Pot Pie

 - Egg Wash: A simple mixture of beaten egg and a splash of water or milk to brush over the crust for a glossy, golden finish.

-- Cutting Board and Knife: For chopping your vegetables, dicing the chicken, and prepping any fresh herbs.
+- Cutting Board and Knife: For chopping your vegetables, and dicing the chicken.

-- Large Skillet or Saucepan: To sauté the vegetables, cook the roux, and simmer the creamy filling until it’s thick and flavorful.
+- Large Skillet or Saucepan: To sauté the vegetables, cook the roux, and simmer the filling.

 - Wooden Spoon or Spatula: For stirring the filling as it cooks.
 A whisk can also come in handy for mixing the roux.